MochaLanguage/Mocha-Python/docs.md

 # Overview
-Mocha is a simple procedural programming language that has many different interpretors.
+Mocha is a simple procedural programming language that has many different interpreters.

 # Syntax
 ## Strings